 Seminars will be held monthly, usually on the third Wednesday of the month at 3:00 pm GMT/BST.
 If you want to participate in the discussion via Zoom, please make sure to individually register for each seminar below.

-To be announced soon!
+To be announced!

 Robots are increasingly becoming our social companions, tutors, and conversational partners.
 This talk explores the challenges and opportunities at the intersection of artificial intelligence and social robotics.
 Drawing on recent research, I will examine how large language models and multimodal AI are pushing the boundaries of human-robot interaction, enabling robots to interpret visual context, adapt their speech, manage turn-taking, and engage in open-ended dialogue.
 While discussing the practical hurdles that remain, from the nuances of child speech recognition to designing robots that alleviate loneliness in vulnerable populations, the talk reflects on the cognitive, technical, and social dimensions of building interactive social machines.